-We have computed the manner of decrease in the fitness when J is changed to leave the neutral space, for $T_S \to 0$.
-In Fig. 12(b), the fitness of $\tilde{J}t^{n_a}$ is plotted as a function of the number of altered bonds n_a .
+We have computed how the fitness decreases as J is changed to leave the neutral space, for $T_S \rightarrow 0$.
+In Fig. 11(b), the fitness of $\tilde{J}{t}^{n{a}}$ is plotted as a function of the number of altered bonds n_a .
 By just a single point mutation, the fitness decreases suddenly to its lowest value at some n_a .
 This implies the existence of a clear edge in the neutral space.
 The genotype located at the edge of the neutral space is not robust to mutation.
 It is obvious that the Mattis state, i.e., the genotype located at the center of the neutral space, is robust to mutation.
-However, since the fitness of genotypes is constant throughout the neutral space, both the robust genotypes at the center of the neutral space and the non-robust genotypes at the edge are selected with equal weight.
+However, since the fitness of genotypes is constant throughout the neutral space, both the robust genotypes at the center of the neutral space and the nonrobust genotypes at the edge are selected with equal weight.
 Then, there is no selection pressure to eliminate genotypes that are at the edge of the neutral space.
-Although complete degeneracy holds only for $T_S \to 0$, the above argument is valid for sufficiently low temperatures, and therefore, the robustness to mutation cannot be expected to exist in the spin-glass phase at low T_S .
+Although complete degeneracy holds only for $T_S \rightarrow 0$, the above argument is valid for sufficiently low temperatures, and therefore, the robustness to mutation cannot be expected to exist in the spin-glass phase at low T_S .
+This is also related to the fact that long time scale for equilibration in the evolutional dynamics is required in the spin-glass phase.
+As shown in Fig. 11(b), the fitness value around an adapted J decreases abruptly against the mutation.
+The number of J configurations on the plateau with $\Psi=1$ that appear at low T_S is roughly estimated as 2^{N-t} because of the gauge transformations for N-t sites, while the total number of possible J configurations is 2^{N^2} .
+The ratio $2^{N-t}/2^{N^2}$ is strongly suppressed as N increases.
+This implies that the evolution of J hardly finds the plateau by the local update.

 In contrast, at intermediate T_S , the fitness landscape is not neutral.
-For example, the fitness of $\tilde{J}t^{n_a}$ gradually decreases from its highest value with increasing n_a , as shown in Fig. 12(b).
-There is selection pressure toward the genotype with $n_a=0$.
+For example, the fitness of $\tilde{J}t^{n_a}$ gradually decreases from its highest value with increasing n_a , as shown in Fig. 11(b).
+There is selection pressure toward the genotype with n_a =0.
 The genotypes with larger n_a have both lower robustness to mutation and lower fitness, but less of such genotypes are selected.
 Hence, the evolution toward higher fitness also induces robustness to mutation, as a result of the correlation between fitness and robustness.